Shape My Face: Registering 3D Face Scans by Surface-to-Surface Translation: Experimental evaluation: Registration

 \subsection{Ablation study on the encoder}

-We now evaluate the contribution of the improvements we made to the PointNet encoder (attention mechanism, group normalization) to the quality of the registration by carrying-out an ablation study.
-We train SMF with our modified PointNet encoder without attention (No att.) and with the vanilla PointNet encoder used in \cite{Liu_2019_ICCV}.
-We visualize the distribution of the surface error on the 5000 training and test scans in Figure \ref{fig:dist_attention}, as well as that of the baseline.
+We now evaluate the contribution of the improvements we made to the PointNet encoder (attention mechanism, group normalization)by carrying-out an ablation study.
+We train SMF with our modified PointNet encoder without attention (No att.) and with a vanilla PointNet encoder.
 As a reminder, the baseline is evaluated on the processed (cropped, subdivided) data.